 The process, with a little help from the right tools, is not complicated or resource-consuming.
-And if you conduct a brand health check on a regular basis, it will give valuable insights into your brand overall business performance.

 Let’s first sort out the basics and make sure we’re on the same page when it comes to what brand means.